getkirby-v2/patterns-plugin/readme.md

 0. Install Kirby.
 I'd recommend [Kirby's Plainkit](https://github.com/getkirby/plainkit)
 1. [Download Kirby Patterns](https://github.com/getkirby/patterns/archive/master.zip) from Github
 2. Copy the patterns folder into `/site/plugins` (Create the plugins folder if it does not exist yet)
-3. Create a new /site/patterns folder and start building your patterns in there.
+3. Create a new `/site/patterns` folder and start building your patterns in there.

 ## Patterns readme.md

-As on of your first steps after the installation, you should put a readme.md in `/site/patterns` This will automatically be used by the Patterns interface to provide a nice little introduction page for your library.
+As on of your first steps after the installation, you should put a `readme.md` in `/site/patterns` This will automatically be used by the Patterns interface to provide a nice little introduction page for your library.

 ## Options

-The following options can be set in your Kirby config file.
+The following options can be set in your `/site/config/config.php`

 ```php
 c::set('patterns.title', 'Patterns');